cceh/capitularia/doc_src/overviews/html_generation.rst

 The HTML files are stored in the cache directory.

+See also: the :ref:`list of all transformations <transformations>` complete with input and output files and urls.

 .. note::

    The XSLT stylesheets are written in XSLT 1 for historical reasons.
 That is